jimsnab/go-redis-emu/README.md

 termination, while the main task waits for termination.

-The emulator includes a "press a key to terminate" capability, for which a keypress will invoke `RequestTermination()`.
+The emulator includes a "press a key to terminate" capability, for which a signal will invoke `RequestTermination()`.
 This is useful in a stand-alone test server.

 # Testing